champa720/basecamp/mkdocs/v2/docs/Learning-Experience-Design/INTE-5680/2021-04-11-in-thirty-seconds.md

     URL: https://youtu.be/hvsNRb1v-Xg
 ---

-## Assignment
+??? quote "Assignment"
     Create a video, that is 30 seconds or less in length, Illustra!ng a concept using no spoken word.
 You can create your video on any concept.
 Have fun and be creatve.
 Examples topics:

     - Construc!vism in 30 seconds.
     - Bloom's Taxonomy in 30 seconds.
     - The West Coast offense in 30 seconds.

-***

 <div class="aspect-ratio aspect-ratio--16-9">
   <iframe class="aspect-ratio--content" src="https://www.youtube-nocookie.com/embed/hvsNRb1v-Xg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>